johndoe31415/x509sak/README.md

     dumpkey            Dump a key in text form forgecert          Forge an X.509 certificate
-    scrape             Scrape input file for certificates, keys or signatures
+    scrape             Scrape input file for certificates, keys or signatures hashpart           Hash all substrings of a file and search for a particular hash value
 ```
 [//]: # (End of summary -- auto-generated, do not edit!)